eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

 Without React.lazy, all of the code for all of the components would be included in the initial JavaScript bundle, even if a particular component is only used on one page.
 This can result in a larger bundle size and slower loading times.

-This is how React.laxy is being used in my application:
+This is how React.lazy is being used in my application:

 ```tsx
 /* eslint-disable react/no-children-prop */